bridgecrew-perf6/TeamB_Model_Deployment/README.md

 **Conclusion:**

+With this project we can predict the prepayment risk of the loan.

 Above the output predicted by our model is **There is a risk of prepayment** . if there is a prepayment risk for the loan then the model predicts **No risk of prepayment**.